plausible/website/_posts/2024-08-16-how-to-track-conversion-attribution-across-domains-subdomains.md

 ### Steps to track signups across domain/subdomains

-**1. Add the Tracking Script.** Ensure the same [JavaScript tracking snippet](https://plausible.io/docs/plausible-script) provided by your web analytics tool (like Plausible, Google Analytics, Matomo) is added to the header of every page across all domains and subdomains: \`www.yoursaas.com\`, \`blog.yoursaas.com\`, and \`app.yoursaas.com\`.
+**1. Add the Tracking Script.** Ensure the same JavaScript tracking snippet provided by your web analytics tool (like Plausible, Google Analytics, Matomo) is added to the header of every page across all domains and subdomains: \`www.yoursaas.com\`, \`blog.yoursaas.com\`, and \`app.yoursaas.com\`.

 **2. Set up a goal for signups.** In your web analytics tool, define a custom event or pageview goal for the signup completion.

-For example, if your signup form redirects users to \`app.yoursaas.com/thank-you\`, you can set a pageview goal for that specific URL.
+For example, if your signup form redirects users to \`app.yoursaas.com/thank-you\`, you can set a pageview goal for that specific URL path.

 **3. Monitor the user journey.** The tracking script will monitor the user's journey from the main domain or blog to the app.
 If a user lands on \`www.yoursaas.com\`, reads a blog post on \`blog.yoursaas.com\`, and then clicks a "Sign Up" button that redirects them to \`app.yoursaas.com/signup\`, their journey will be recorded as a single session.